Easy Summer Cleaning Tips

 Your front door, entryway, and patio should be bright spots for entertaining.
 Fortunately, these areas require little effort.

-• Sweep it up.
+- Sweep it up.
 Sweep the front walkway and porch; prune any yellowed leaves on porch plants.

-• Lighten up.
+- Lighten up.
 For safety's sake, light the walkway and porch well.
 On the patio, more indirect lighting may be preferable.

 Taming Tough Summer Stains

-Summer is when Murphy's Law invariably comes into play: If something can spill, drip, ooze, or run, it will spill, drip, ooze or run all over your favorite shirt or sundress.
+Summer is when Murphy's Law invariably comes into play: If something can spill, drip, ooze, or run, it will spill, drip, ooze, or run all over your favorite shirt or sundress.

-Fortunately, once you know how two treat these troublesome summer stains, you can keep beloved clothes from ending up in the rag pile.
+Fortunately, once you know how to treat these troublesome summer stains, you can keep beloved clothes from ending up in the rag pile.
+Get more tips on removing summer laundry stains here.

 Think Safety First